spmallick/learnopencv/Image-to-Image-Translation-with-GAN/readme.md

 ## Package Dependencies

-The repository trains the Pix2Pix GAN in both Pytorch and Tensorflow on the Edges2Shoes dataset.
-It is tested with:
+The repository trains the Pix2Pix GAN in both PyTorch and TensorFlow on the Edges2Shoes dataset.
+The current requirements have been validated with Python 3.12.x.

-- `Cuda-11.1`
-- `Cudnn-8.0`

-The Pytorch and Tensorflow scripts require [numpy](https://numpy.org/), [tensorflow](https://www.tensorflow.org/install), [torch](https://pypi.org/project/torch/).
-To get the versions of these packages you need for the program, use pip: (Make sure pip is upgraded: `python3 -m pip install -U pip`)

 ```
+python3 -m venv .venv
+source .venv/bin/activate
+pip install -U pip
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```

+The PyTorch script now falls back to CPU automatically when the installed CUDA build does not support the available GPU.

 ## Directory Structure